Red noise-based false alarm thresholds for astrophysical periodograms via Whittle's approximation to the likelihood: Software Availability

 \section{Software Availability}

-The calculations featured in this paper are done using the python package RedNoiseFALs.py (Zenodo archive link to be added).
+The calculations featured in this paper are done using the python package RedNoiseFALs.py (https://doi.org/10.5281/zenodo.15881590).
 This GitHub repository contains a demo Jupyter Notebook that demonstrates the software functionality and notebooks that perform the calculations included in this article. \software{Astropy \citep{astropy:2013, astropy:2018, astropy:2022}}.